k0udo/NixOS/README.md

   - Impure flag is used to point to the default /etc/nixos path for your hardware configuration

 # Description
-- My skeleton Nix set up (Under construction!)
+- My skeleton NixOS set up (Under construction!)

 # Planned
 - Component Modularization